jrhrmsll/tsgen/README.md

 As its name points, *basic* is the most trivial, just to show how `tsgen` works.

-The *errors-rates* scenario is designed to prove how the [Multiwindow, Multi-Burn-Rate Alerts](https://sre.google/workbook/alerting-on-slos/) works.
+The *errors-rates* example is designed to prove how the [Multiwindow, Multi-Burn-Rate Alerts](https://sre.google/workbook/alerting-on-slos/) works.

 The last case, *multi-shop*, is intended to show how the Grafana "Services" dashboard is useful for multiple services when some conventions in the metrics names and labels are followed.